-Individualists don’t necessarily dispute what people need, but they argue against these needs being agreed as publicly-funded socio-economic rights; they argue that individuals should be responsible for themselves where possible.
-If necessary, private charity would step in.
+Individualists don’t necessarily dispute what people need, but they argue against these needs being agreed as publicly funded socio-economic rights.
+They argue that individuals should be responsible for themselves where possible, with private charity stepping in where necessary.
 This belief, which is widely held in America for example, can be supported by several arguments:

-- Private charity is voluntary, and can be given as an act of caritas (a form of love), whereas taxation can be regarded as a coercive infringement of personal liberty.
+● Private charity is voluntary, and can be given as an act of caritas (a form of love), whereas taxation can be regarded as a coercive infringement of personal liberty – as Milton Friedman pointed out in an interview entitled Living Within Our Means.
 People don’t feel as good about helping others if they are doing so through compulsory taxation, rather than as a voluntary act of goodwill.

 Although these are strong arguments for limiting the role of the State, there are serious limitations to having a system that depends solely upon private charities: